brennydoogles/Godot-2D-GameManager/README.md

 This project aims to create a loosely coupled game manager for managing scene and menu transitions for 2D Godot games.
 It is currently in EARLY DEVELOPMENT, and is not yet ready for use in projects.
 If you want to help change that feel free to contribute!

-## NOTE: This README is under active development and is not currently complete.
-It should be finished within a few days.

 ## Project Structure
 The project is currently structured with two primary folders in the repository root.
 ### Overview